MaSteinberg/aggregate/docs/rdf-template-development.md

 ```
 @prefix ex: <http://example.org/> .
 ```
-**Don't rely on the form-designer to add the namespaces that you need!**.
+**Do not rely on the form-designer to add the namespaces that you need!**
 The form-designer is only responsible for adding **additional** namespaces for semantic information that he provides during form design.

 #### toplevel.ttl.mustache
 This file is responsible for defining any RDF statements on the top level of the exportable dataset.
-This template is rendered exactly once for a given export process.
+The template is rendered exactly once for a given export process.
 The model provides access to metadata about the form and the dataset.
 The following fields are exposed:
-+ *toplevelEntityIdentifier* - **String** - Can be used as a unique identifier for the top level of the resulting RDF file.
++ *toplevelEntityIdentifier* - **String** - Can be used as a subject, predicate or object in an RDF statement to uniquely identify the top level of the resulting RDF file.
 + *formId* - **String** - Unique identifier of the form used for data collection.
 + *formName* - **String** - Name of the form used for data collection.
 Not necessarily unique.
 Might be empty.
 + *formDescription* - **String** - Description of the form used for data collection.
 Might be empty.